StefanoMammola/Mammola_et_al_ToL_research_interest/README.md

 - Folder "Phylopics":

 Provides the .png of animal, plant, and fungi silhouettes used in figures.
-Silhouettes were taken from PhyloPics (http://phylopic.org/) - all with open licence.
+Silhouettes were taken from PhyloPics (http://phylopic.org/) - all with an open licence.

 - Folder "Figures" and "Tables":